gibranoderenz/kantin-kejujuran-sea/README.md

 - React (as the frontend)
 - Django (as the backend)

+React will communicate with the database through Django.
+Django will serve as an API for the database.
+The default configuration of the database from Django is SQLite3.

 ## Prerequisites
 To run this project, you need the latest versions of:
 - npm